External Ids for CCNE1 Gene

 GeneCards Summary for CCNE1 Gene

 CCNE1 (Cyclin E1) is a Protein Coding gene.
-Diseases associated with CCNE1 include chronic endophthalmitis and senile angioma.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Diseases associated with CCNE1 include Chronic Endophthalmitis and Senile Angioma.
+Among its related pathways are Packaging Of Telomere Ends and p53 Pathway (RnD).
 GO annotations related to this gene include protein kinase binding and kinase activity.
 An important paralog of this gene is CCND2.

 UniProtKB/Swiss-Prot for CCNE1 Gene